Mayank0875/DSA-Problem/Company Based/Facebook/Reverse the Message/problem.md

 ## Input Format

+- The first line contains an integer `n`, representing the number of elements in the array.
+- The second line contains `n` space-separated integers representing the array `nums`.
-- The only input line has an string s.
+- The third line contains an integer `k`, representing the radius.

 ## Output Format

-- Return a reverse string without using space.
+- Return a single line containing `n` space-separated integers, where the `i`-th integer is the k-radius average for index `i`.

 ## Constraints

+- 1 ≤ n ≤ 1e5
+- 0 ≤ nums[i] ≤ 1e5
-- 3 ≤ s.length ≤ 2000
+- 0 ≤ k ≤ 1e5

 ## Time Limit